CNES/cars/docs/source/user_guide/output_postprocessing.rst

 Merge Laz files
 =====================

-CARS generates several laz files corresponding the tiles processed.
+CARS generates several laz files corresponding to the tiles processed.
 Merge can be done with `laszip`_.

 To merge them: